 Monserrate Palace

-Built in 1856 as a summer residence for Francis Cook, the Monserrate Palace is one of the most incredible creations of romanticism.
+Built in 1856 as a summer residence for Francis Cook, Monserrate Palace is one of the most incredible creations of romanticism.

 Surrounding the palace, Monserrate Park is home to a remarkable botanical collection with species from all over the world, which blend in with the native vegetation over 50 hectares.